codecowboydotio/codecowboy/content/automation/pulumi-digital-ocean-apps.md

 ```

 The versions that can be used are listed in the python buildpack reference document above.

+### Alternatives
+It is also possible to configure these parameters by using a yaml file.
+Digital ocean call this an **"App Specification"**.
+This is essentially a yaml file that is placed within the repo under a directory named "**.do/app.yaml**".
+This will be recognized by the app platform and used as your applications specification.

+This is a more flexible way of configuring your application, however, for the sake of simplicity, I will use the defaults.

 ## The full code